flerro/jdk8-lambdas-streams/README.md

-Playing with new Java 8 features.
-The [JDK8 preview](https://jdk8.java.net/download.html) is required to build the example.
+Playing with new Java 8 functional features.

-If you can speak Italian, take a look at the [related blog post](http://www.rolandfg.net/2014/02/27/java8-lambdas-streams/).
+If you are able to read Italian, you may want learn more about [Java 8 streams and lambdas](http://www.rolandfg.net/2014/02/27/java8-lambdas-streams/).